cfpb/Metro2/jobs/parseEvaluate/README.md

 The following need to be updated for a different exam:

-  - `EXAM_NUMBER` all other paths will be generated based on that exam number and the directory structure created above.

   - `INDUSTRY_TYPE_CODE` will be a constant for the exam, used in evaluators.
 This is provided by the OSP or ENF POCs.

 These can be modified in the .env file before starting docker containers.